SKIN TIGHTENING AND PIGMENTATION REMOVAL USING FRAXEL LASER

 The common side effects include redness, swelling, crusting, highlighting of the brown spots, and random bruises.
 Your clinician is expected to review the side effects with you in your consent form.

 In most cases, one Fraxel treatment is insufficient.
 But this depends on the patient and their skincare objectives.
 As a rule, dermal clinicians suggest that patients undergo three to five treatments for optimum results.
 However, the time between the Scars can vary depending on the patient’s reaction to the procedure.
 But it is customarily between three and eight weeks.

 What Are the Post-Fraxel Treatment Precautions?

 Your dermal clinician will advise you accordingly.
 But on a general note, you should avoid the sun.
-Wear SPF 40-50 on a daily basis, whether you are inside or outside.
+Wear SPF 40-50 daily, whether you are inside or outside.
 If you must go out, wear a wide-brimmed hat with sunglasses.
-Avoid using AHA/BHA acids, retinol or any exfoliation product for the first three weeks post-treatment.
+Avoid using AHA/BHA acids, retinol, or any exfoliation product for the first three weeks post-treatment.

 What are the Advantages of a Fraxel Laser Treatment?